bchugg/stat-map/Welcome to the stats map.md

 # More on the philosophy

-This is inspired by the [Zettelkasten method](https://en.wikipedia.org/wiki/Zettelkasten), an approach to note-taking a personal knowledge management.
+This is inspired by the [Zettelkasten method](https://en.wikipedia.org/wiki/Zettelkasten), an approach to note-taking and personal knowledge management.

 Most note taking methods are based on hierarchies.
 You keep folders on various topics, subfolders on subtopics, and so on.
 In statistics, you might have a folders on [[concentration inequalities]], [[information theory]], and [[hypothesis testing]].
 But this makes it hard to see the connections between these areas.
 For instance, there is an explicit connection between concentration and hypothesis testing (see [[duality between hypothesis tests and CIs]]), and information theoretic methods are often used to construct [[concentration inequalities]] (see [[techniques for multivariate concentration]]).
 Where should you put the notes on these connections?